 Fossil fuels are subsidized by governments around the world in numerous explicit and implicit ways.
 Beyond reducing suppliers' production costs through direct subsidies, implicit subsidies include the failure to institute appropriate Pigovian taxes on fossil fuels for air pollution and climate change damages.
-According to a comprehensive 2017 journal article, global fossil fuel subsidies were \$5.3 trillion in 2015, equal to 6.5 percent of global GDP.47
+According to the International Monetary Fund, global fossil fuel subsidies were \$7 trillion in 2022, equal to 7.1 percent of global GDP.75